-Dunedin is the home of the University of Otago, the famous Dunedin Railway Station which is one of the most photographed buildings in NZ, and also has the steepest street in the world in Baldwin Street.
-If you like wildlife, Dunedin has the only mainland breeding colony of the Royal Albatross on Taiaroa Head on the Otago Peninsula, and also is home to the Yellow-Eyed penguin, which is the rarest penguin in the world.
+Dunedin is the home of the University of Otago and the famous Dunedin Railway Station, which is one of the most photographed buildings in NZ.
+It also has the steepest street in the world in Baldwin Street.
+If you like wildlife, Dunedin has the only mainland breeding colony of the Royal Albatross on Taiaroa Head on the Otago Peninsula, and it is also home to the Yellow-Eyed penguin, which is the rarest penguin in the world.

 The city of Dunedin boasts many good examples of Victorian and Edwardian architecture.
 It is set on a fine natural harbour that was first settled by the Maoris and then attracted whalers and gold miners from Scotland and China in the 19th century.
 The Botanical Gardens in Dunedin was the first in New Zealand and Otago Girls School is one of the oldest in the world.

-If you like museums visit the Otago Settlers Museum next door to the railway station, Otago Museum and Discovery World and if sport is your passion wander round the New Zealand Sports Hall of Fame.
+If you like museums, visit the Otago Settlers Museum next door to the railway station, Otago Museum and Discovery World.
+If sport is your passion, wander round the New Zealand Sports Hall of Fame.
 Take a harbour cruise, or catch a train up the amazing Taieri Gorge or even take a tour on a plane.
-For lovers of food and drink take the tour round the Cadbury’s Chocolate Factory and stock up with goodies in the factory shop or go on the tour around the Speight’s Brewery.
+For lovers of food and drink, take the tour round the Cadbury’s Chocolate Factory and stock up with goodies in the factory shop or go on the tour around the Speight’s Brewery.

 Lake Tekapo is situated in the stunning highland scenery in the central South Island.
-It is close to Mount Cook, New Zealand’s highest mountain, and is surrounded by beautiful mountain scenery.
+It is close to Mount Cook, New Zealand’s highest mountain, and it is surrounded by beautiful mountain scenery.
 There is lots of different accommodation to be had from self-catering to backpacker and many different activities to enjoy.
-This is sheep farming country and visit the Church of the Good Shepherd that was built in 1935 and see the famous sheep dog statue on the lake’s edge.
+This is sheep farming country.
+Visit the Church of the Good Shepherd that was built in 1935 and see the famous sheep dog statue on the lake’s edge.